cguintob/BTL_humidity_code/README.md

 To plot the data, using the following command:

 `python NEW_READER.py [DATA FILE 1].txt [DATA FILE 2].txt [DATA FILE 3].txt ...`

+or

+`python interactive_plotter.py [DATA FILE 1].txt [DATA FILE 2].txt [DATA FILE 3].txt ...`

+NOTE: You can also specify a file path to a data file in another directory.
+And if the files all have a common beginning, you can use the `*` method to use them all with the script.
+As an example:

+`python interactive_plotter.py data_runs/run000001*`

+This example assumes you are in the directory where `interative_plotter.py` is located and that the directory `data_runs/` is a subdirectory of your current working directory.

 ## TROUBLESHOOTING